CBP Officer

 What happens if someone gives a false testimony and provides ficticious evidence to a CBP officer during secondary inspection but the testimony can't be proven false in order to gain entry?
 What would the consequences be if that person was caught?

-Asked by M.Jones about 8 years ago
+Asked by M.Jones over 8 years ago

 If you are an Alien seeking admission into the United States and you are caught lying to a CBP Officer in order to gain admission, a visa, or any other type of benefit from the United States, you will be charged under the Immigration and Nationality Act, 212(a)(6)(C).